Health and safety

 The Department's Health and Safety policy can be accessed online.

 Healthy Futures was a multi-agency initiative which directed the development of approaches to health education across a number of sectors.
-Work has progressed from this within individual agencies and while the Department of Education and Children uses the key principles that underpinned Healthy Futures, this part of our service is evolving.
+Work has progressed from this within individual agencies and while the Department of Education, Sport and Culture uses the key principles that underpinned Healthy Futures, this part of our service is evolving.
 We now have a greater emphasis on the development of skills within the Department's health education provision to encourage children and young people to make good choices regarding their own health.
-Policies on Sex and Relationship Education and Drugs and Alcohol (currently under review) are available from:

 The Department supports pupils moving to higher education in the UK or at the University College Isle of Man (UCM) with fee payment and a system of means-tested maintenance awards.
 This support is fully detailed in the Isle of Man Student Awards Regulations, which are updated annually.
 Application forms and further details are available on the student grants page or from the Student Awards Section at the Department of Education and Children, email Student Awards.

 School holidays are published by the Department according to the traditional 3-term year pattern.
 This information is normally published 2 years in advance.